publiclab/publiclab-archive/notes/Builder6274/09-03-2018/does-the-image-quality-of-the-raspberry-camera-higher-than-the-webcam.md

 ---
-title: "Does the image quality of the raspberry camera higher than the webcam?"\ntagnames: 'question:lego-spectrometer'
+title: "Does the image quality of the raspberry camera higher than the webcam?"

+tagnames: 'question:lego-spectrometer'
 author: Builder6274
 path: /notes/Builder6274/09-03-2018/does-the-image-quality-of-the-raspberry-camera-higher-than-the-webcam.md
 nid: 17043